Integrated Care Team project to add 4 units

 In 2022, there were over 1,000 calls for ICT-1, 962 hours spent on calls, and 318 emergency room visits avoided.

-The ICT allows for an early response on the scene rather than going to a hospital.
+The ICT-1 allows for an early response on the scene rather than going to a hospital.

 “We really want to provide care at the time of crisis at the location where the person is at to make it most comfortable for them, and then make the referrals so they can get connected to outpatient care rather than requiring that institutional or psychiatric inpatient care,” Wilson said.